 Family Unification Assessment Project

-CFAB offers free of charge Social Work assessments to assist asylum and family unification applications involving minors’ to the Home Office.
-A qualified Social Worker will complete a Best Interest Assessment or Family Assessment.
+CFAB can provide Social Work assessments to assist asylum and family unification applications involving minors’ to the Home Office.
+A qualified Social Worker will complete a Best Interest Assessment or a Family Assessment.
 This is exclusively for sponsors already living in the UK and want to unite with a family member who is a minor in Europe or beyond.
+These are charged at Legal Aid rates.

 Referrals take the form of a Letter of Instruction from a solicitor accompanied by relevant documents such as witness statement, psychological assessment, country profile, etc.